 Whenever we can we generate or buy energy from renewable sources to power the buildings that we work from within our own network.

-We finance sustainable energy via direct lending in all the countries where we operate (EUR 1,653 million) and via investments through Triodos Green Fund (EUR 1,082 million) and Triodos Energy Transition Europe Fund, formerly known as Triodos Renewables Europe Fund (EUR 152 million).
+We finance sustainable energy via direct lending in all the countries where we operate (EUR 1,663 million) and via investments through Triodos Green Fund (EUR 1,189 million), Triodos Energy Transition Europe Fund (EUR 130 million) and since 2021 through Triodos Emerging Markets Energy Fund (EUR 26 million).

 As well as having considerable impact in Europe, according to Clean Energy Pipeline, Triodos Bank has financed more renewable energy initiatives in Europe than any other financial institution each year for the last five years.